 A big number of suspicious accounts and mass followers indicate that the audience was artificially inflated.

 Mass followers are Instagram users with more than 1500 followings.
 In most cases, mass followers take advantage of using the automatic following and unfollowing services.
-They try to grow their followers’ count in such an inauthentic and quite an ineffective manner by following tonnes of irrelevant accounts hoping them to follow back.
+They try to grow their follower count in a very ineffective and inauthentic manner by following tonnes of irrelevant accounts hoping that they will follow back.

 Spikes on the Followers growth graph

-Unusual spikes on followers growth graph might indicate that the number of followers was boosted by some shady methods.
+Unusual spikes on the follower growth graph might indicate that the number of followers was boosted by some shady methods.
 If the growth is organic, the curve on the graph is smooth.

-Don’t jump to conclusions.
-The spike on the graph could also be organic, e.g. an influencer took part in the TV show, etc.
+But don’t jump to conclusions too soon.
+The spike on the graph could be organic, for example, if an influencer took part in the TV show, etc.

-It could be difficult to distinguish organic growth from inorganic.
-HypeAuditor analyses the graph using a machine learning algorithm and with the high accuracy detects inauthentic activity.
+It can be difficult to distinguish organic growth from inorganic and check if an influencer has fake followers.
+That’s why HypeAuditor analyzes the graph using a machine learning algorithm and detects inauthentic activity with a high level of accuracy.

-The analyses of an influencer’s account could be difficult and time-consuming.
-To facilitate it you can use Audience Quality Score or AQS on the HypeAuditor Instagram analytics report.
-This score shows the overall quality of the account and provides you with brief information about an audience and engagement quality.
+The analysis of an influencer’s account can be difficult and time-consuming.
+To streamline your work, you can use our proprietary Audience Quality Score or AQS on the HypeAuditor Instagram analytics report.
+This score shows the overall quality of the account and provides you with brief information about the audience and engagement quality.

-If you are choosing influencers for marketing campaigns it’s critical to ensure that your money would be spent on real audiences.
-Thus it’s important to find reliable and accurate Instagram analytics services.
+If you are choosing influencers for marketing campaigns it’s critical to ensure that you spend your money on partnerships with authentic influencers who have real audiences.
+That’s why it’s important to find reliable and accurate Instagram analytics services.

-With HypeAuditor Instagram Reports, you can analyze the quality of influencer’s audience, engagement rate, comments authenticity, and get in-depth audience insights, such as country, age, gender, interests, and many more.
+With HypeAuditor Instagram Reports, you can analyze the quality of an influencer’s audience, engagement rate, comments authenticity, and get in-depth audience insights, such as country, age, gender, interests, and more.